 Taken together, our results show that prior authorization was much more effective than litigation at deterring potentially fraudulent ambulance rides.
-Prior authorization caused a large and immediate drop in non-emergent ambulance rides that persisted over time, whereas criminal enforcement had only about one-fifth the effect and civil action had no impact whatsoever.
-In Section 6, we explore whether these rides were potentially wasteful by estimating the effect of prior authorization on patients' access to dialysis and their health outcomes.
+Prior authorization caused a large and immediate drop in non-emergent ambulance rides that persisted over time, whereas criminal enforcement had only about one-quarter the effect and civil action had no impact whatsoever.

-5 The Effect of Enforcement on Market Structure
+4 The Effect of Enforcement on Market Structure